sebapersson/PEtab.jl/docs/src/pest_algs.md

 # [Available and Recommended Optimization Algorithms](@id options_optimizers)

-For the `calibrate` and `calibrate_multistart` functions, PEtab.jl supports optimization algorithms from several popular optimization packages: [Optim.jl](https://github.com/JuliaNLSolvers/Optim.jl), [Ipopt.jl](https://github.com/jump-dev/Ipopt.jl), and [Fides.py](https://github.com/fides-dev/fides).
+For the `calibrate` and `calibrate_multistart` functions, PEtab.jl supports optimization algorithms from several popular optimization packages: [Optim.jl](https://github.com/JuliaNLSolvers/Optim.jl), [Ipopt.jl](https://github.com/jump-dev/Ipopt.jl), and [Fides.jl](https://fides-dev.github.io/Fides.jl/stable/).
 This page provides information on each package, as well as recommendations.

 ## Recommended Optimization Algorithm

 When choosing an optimization algorithm, it is important to keep the **no free lunch** principle in mind: while an algorithm may work well for one problem, there is no universally best method.
 Nevertheless, benchmark studies have identified algorithms that often perform well for ODE models in biology (and likely beyond) [raue2013lessons, hass2019benchmark, villaverde2019benchmarking](@cite).
-In particular, the best algorithm to use depends on the size of the parameter estimation problem.
-This is because the problem considered here is a non-linear continuous optimization problem, and for such problems, having access to a good Hessian approximation improves performance.
-And, the problem size dictates which type of Hessian approximation can be computed (see this [page](@ref gradient_support) for more details).
+Typically the best algorithm to use depends on the size of the parameter estimation problem, because having access to a good Hessian approximation improves performance, and the problem size dictates which type of Hessian approximation can be computed (see this [page](@ref gradient_support) for more details).
 Following this, we recommend:

 - For **small** models (fewer than 10 ODEs and fewer than 20 parameters to estimate) where computing the Hessian is often computationally feasible, the `IPNewton()` method from Optim.jl.
 - For **medium sized** models (roughly more than 10 ODEs and fewer than 75 parameters), where a Gauss-Newton Hessian can be computed, Fides.
 The Gauss-Newton Hessian approximation typically outperforms the more common (L)-BFGS approximation, and benchmarks have shown that Fides performs well with such a Hessian approximation [frohlich2022fides](@cite).
-If Fides is difficult to install, `Optim.BFGS` also performs well.
-- For **large** models (more than 20 ODEs and more than 75 parameters to estimate), where a Gauss-Newton approximation is too computationally expensive, a (L)-BFGS optimizer is recommended, such as Ipopt or `Optim.BFGS`.
+- For **large** models (more than 20 ODEs and more than 75 parameters to estimate), where a Gauss-Newton approximation is too computationally expensive, a (L)-BFGS optimizer is recommended, such as Ipopt, `Fides.BFGS` or `Optim.BFGS`.

 ## [Optim.jl](@id Optim_alg)